 - Choose a treatment that you think will work for you

 Breaking through your silence will bring you a sense of personal satisfaction and alleviate your psychological burden.
 You’ll be shocked at how good you feel and how positive your emotions will be about recovery.

 When it comes time to discuss your addiction and your recovery, you need to be open with as many people as you feel comfortable.
 No, not everyone needs to know about your life problems, but most of them should.
 For example, you should tell your:

 - Adult children and parents

 - Coworkers who rely on you

-If you’re afraid of breaking the secrets barrier or need someone to talk to, please contact us at Vertava Health today.
+If you’re afraid of breaking the secrets barrier or need someone to talk to, please contact Vertava Health at 844.470.0410 today.
 We can offer you the caring, non-judgmental ear you need to open up to about your addiction while helping you get the recovery treatment you need to beat addiction for good.